- On May 14, 1995, Gedhun Choekyi Nyima, aged six, was recognized by His Holiness the Dalai Lama as the 11th Panchen Lama of Tibet.

 Tibetans continue to revere him as a strong figure for Tibetan identity and nationhood.
 In June of 2012, Jigme Dolma, just 17-years-old, took to the streets in Tibet issuing flyers and shouting slogans for the release of the Panchen Lama.
 She was severely beaten and handed a 3-year prison sentence.

-His Holiness the Panchen Lama will turn 30 this April.
+His Holiness the Panchen Lama will turn 30 years of age on April 25, 2019.
 This should be an occasion of great celebration for Tibetans everywhere; but instead we will mark this occasion in protest and with sadness as the Panchen Lama has been a prisoner of the Chinese government for 23 years.
 May 17, 2019 marks 24 years of his enforced disappearance.